top of page

 World Wars/Depression/Baby Boom (1916-1964): While the Depression and World Wars shifted priorities for many, the period saw a continuation of progress made during the prior period.
 Post-WWII, the Cold War and geopolitical concerns and newly developed and commercialized chemical products (like DDT) led to a period where other priorities than conservation dominated public policy - to the detriment of the country and the planet.
 At the same time, ecology developed into a recognized science, and ecological thinking became the guiding principle of the movement.
 Concerns about over-population, with consequential resource constraints (especially food), became an important theme.

 Modern Environmentalism (1962-Present): I choose to identify the publication of Rachel Carson's Silent Spring in 1962 as the launch point of the modern, mature EC movement.
 The first Earth Day was in 1970, a period which also saw the first environmental legislation in the U.S. with any teeth.
-The general public became more aware of the less visible impacts of pollution and exploitation.
+The general public became more aware of the less visible impacts of pollution and exploitation and, critically, the potentially catastrophic effects on human health.
+The movement became popular, and populist.
+LBJ was arguably the most environmentally active president since the Roosevelts, with Nixon surprisingly not far behind.
 The "Crying Indian" anti-pollution TV commercial of 1971 (which I grew up seeing frequently, particularly on 'Mutual of Omaha's Wild Kingdom' with Marlin Perkins), deemed one of the most influential campaigns of the 20th century by 'Ad Age,' was ubiquitous and even somewhat effective in changing behavior and fostering anti-littering legislation.
-(This notwithstanding the "Indian" was really an Italian-American from Louisiana, and the tropes used in the spot are considered offensively stereotypical.)
+(This notwithstanding the "Indian" was really an Italian-American from Louisiana, and the tropes used in the spot are considered offensively stereotypical).
+This pinnacle in the conservation movement lasted until the mid-1970s, when the oil embargoes combined with an anti-regulatory backlash resulted in a change in focus.
+A focal point of that backlash was a memo written by Lewis Powell for the US Chamber of Commerce that explicitly set forth a series of steps to combat the influence of the new environmentalists - Powell wrote that a failure to do so could result in the death of the free enterprise system.

 Climate, Environmental Justice and questioning the ecological primacy of humankind (1990s-Present): An appreciation builds, particularly in the 21st century, that climate change represents the most critical environmental conservation issue of our age.
 There are still climate change deniers, but none with an ounce of sense.
 There develops an increasing understanding that humankind is but one organism in the ecological network of earth and that, if it wants that network to remain viable, it needs to conduct itself accordingly.
 Note that increased understanding has not yet translated to widespread acceptance or execution.